-General provisions
+Article 4 General provisions

-1. A judgment given by a court of a Contracting State (State of origin) shall be recognised and enforced in another Contracting State (requested State) in accordance with the provisions of this Chapter.
-Recognition or enforcement may be refused only on the grounds specified in this Convention.

-2. Without prejudice to such review as is necessary for the application of the provisions of this Chapter, there shall be no review of the merits of the judgment given by the court of origin.

-3. A judgment shall be recognised only if it has effect in the State of origin, and shall be enforced only if it is enforceable in the State of origin.

-4. If a judgment referred to in paragraph 3 is the subject of review in the State of origin or if the time limit for seeking ordinary review has not expired, the court addressed may -

-- (a) grant recognition or enforcement, which enforcement may be made subject to the provision of such security as it shall determine; - (b) postpone the decision on recognition or enforcement; or - (c) refuse recognition or enforcement.
+- 1. A judgment given by a court of a Contracting State (State of origin) shall be recognised and enforced in another Contracting State (requested State) in accordance with the provisions of this Chapter.
+Recognition or enforcement may be refused only on the grounds specified in this Convention. - 2.
+There shall be no review of the merits of the judgment in the requested State.
+[This does not preclude such examination as is necessary for the application of this Convention.] - 3.
+A judgment shall be recognised only if it has effect in the State of origin, and shall be enforced only if it is enforceable in the State of origin. - 4.
+If a judgment referred to in paragraph 3 is the subject of review in the State of origin or if the time limit for seeking ordinary review has not expired, the court addressed may - - (a) grant recognition or enforcement, which enforcement may be made subject to the provision of such security as it shall determine; - (b) postpone the decision on recognition or enforcement; or - (c) refuse recognition or enforcement.